 - What are the different types of socket organizers?

-There are three main types of sockets tray, rail, and wall-mounted.
-All types help to organize the sockets, but each has its method.
+There are three main types of sockets: tray, rail, and wall-mounted.
+All types help to arrange sockets with their own methods.

 - What’s smaller than a 13 16 socket?